 Flyers are excellent bait for both fish feeding at the surface and the bottom.
 It is not uncommon for a flying fish to land in a boat.
 Rather than setting it free, utilize the fresh fish as bait.

 First off, clip the wings to avoid the flyer from becoming airborne after it is hooked to the line.
 Place the hook through the flyer and cast it near weed lines on the surface or drop it to the bottom with a weight.

-The surface feeders like dolphin, tuna, and wahoo will find it to be a delectable treat, much like grouper, snapper, and sharks on the bottom.
+The surface feeders like dolphin, tuna, and wahoo will find it to be a delectable treat.
+However, another option is to send the flier to the bottom for grouper, snapper, and sharks.

 Get Offshore And Spot Flying Fish

 Having the opportunity to watch flyers become airborne is a spectacular sight that will create a memory to last a lifetime.
 The fact that a fish can glide at such long distances above their habitat seems unnatural.
 For the fisherman, keep an eye out of flyers to locate feeding pelagics, and remember to send one out as bait if you’re fortunate enough for one to land in the boat.
 Lastly, fliers are considered a delicacy so don’t overlook the quality of the fillets when prepared.